darbhakiran/mft-cloud/README.md

 1. mft-containers
 2. mft-kubernetes

-You can get started in each of the folders in above mentioned orders.
+You can get started in each of the folders in above mentioned order.

 If you need further enhancements or find some problems with existing, please raise them as issues and we'll look after them.